branaway/Japid/readme.txt

 * Version History:

+2012/3/27: V0.9.3.5:  breaking changes.
+Japid views Java code must be regenerated.
+	1. improvement: Changed the JapidRenderer.init() to take an extra ClassLoader argument for the parent class loader.

 2012/3/19: V0.9.3.4:  breaking changes.
 Japid views Java code must be regenerated.
 	1. new feature: added a per file directive to turn on/off printing template file names in the output: e.g.,  `tracefile on/off